sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - I worked on building the architecture of game.
 I modeled the architecture.
 * What I will do today - Today I will work sprint planning and I will assign stories to everyone.
 * Blocker - Assigning stories

+#### Huy

+* What I did yesterday - Getting use to framework
+* What I will do today - Trying to add design patterns to project
+* Blocker - Nothing